cloudsimplus/cloudsimplus-whitepaper/README.md

 CloudSim Plus is a Java Maven project that has a simpler and better module and package structures.
 The entire project is compounded of 4 modules that were re-organized to inherit directly from the parent project, allowing a researcher to quickly have an overview of the structure.
 Redundant and out-of-date modules such as "distribution" and "documentation" were removed since building distribution artifacts and documentation is already automated using Maven.

-The figure below presents the current project architecture and its modules are described as follows:
+The figure below presents the current project architecture and its modules are described in the next sub-sections.

+![](/assets/modules.png)

+### CloudSim Plus API
-- CloudSim Plus API: this is the main module that contains the framework API.
+This is the main module that contains the framework API.
 It is the only independent module that is required to build simulation scenarios.
 Since such a module is available at [Maven Central](http://cloudsimplus.org/docs/maven.html), there is no need to manually download the source code to build simulations using the framework.
 This module can just be [added as a maven dependency to your own project](http://cloudsimplus.org#maven) and you are ready to start building your simulation scenarios.

-- CloudSim Plus Examples:
+### CloudSim Plus Examples:

-- CloudSim Plus Testbeds:
+### CloudSim Plus Testbeds:

-- CloudSim Plus Benchmarks:
+### CloudSim Plus Benchmarks:

-![](/assets/modules.png)

 ## Exclusive Features